pytorch/xla/docs/source/perf/spmd_advanced.md

 ### Activation Sharding for torch.compile

 In the 2.3 release, PyTorch/XLA added the custom op `dynamo_mark_sharding` which can be used to perform the activation sharding in a `torch.compile` region.
-This is part of our ongoing effort to make `torch.compile` + `GSPMD` to be the recommended way of doing the model inference using PyTorch/XLA.
+This is part of our ongoing effort to make `torch.compile` + `SPMD` to be the recommended way of doing the model inference using PyTorch/XLA.
 Example of using this custom op:
 ```
 # Activation output sharding
 device_ids = [i for i in range(self.num_devices)] # List[int]